-7.4.2.6 Design of parking and loading areas
+7.4.2.6 Design of parking areas and loading areas

-Applicable to: Standard The Council's discretion shall be limited to the following matters: -- ---------------- ---------- --- a.
-All non-residential activities with parking and/or loading areas used during hours of darkness.
-Lighting of parking and loading areas shall be maintained at a minimum level of two lux, with high uniformity, during the hours of operation.
-Rule 7.4.3.8 - Illumination of parking and loading spaces b.
-Any urban activity, except: i. residential activities containing less than three car parking spaces; or The surface of all car parking, loading, and associated access areas shall be formed, sealed and drained and car parking spaces permanently marked.
-Rule 7.4.3.9 - Surface of parking and loading areas ii. sites where access is obtained from an unsealed road; oriii. temporary activities.
+Applicable to: Standard The Council 's discretion shall be limited to the following matters: a.
+All non-residential activities with parking areas and/or loading areas used during hours of darkness.
+Lighting of parking areas and loading areas shall be maintained at a minimum level of two lux, with high uniformity, during the hours of operation.
+Rule 7.4.3.8 - Illumination of parking areas and loading spaces areas b.
+Any urban activity, except: i. residential activities containing less than three car parking spaces; or ii. sites where access is obtained from an unsealed road; or iii. temporary activities and buildings.
+The surface of all car parking areas, loading areas, and associated access areas shall be formed, sealed and drained and car parking spaces permanently marked.
+Rule 7.4.3.9 - Surface of parking areas and loading areas